 By varying the magnetic field in the mass spectrometer, ions of different mass-to-charge ratio will be deflected into the detector, producing a charge proportional to the number of ions.
 This spectrum can then be used to determine the relative abundance of isotopes of an atom, to identify chemical compounds, or to deduce the structure of a certain molecule.

 Nuclear Magnetic Resonance Spectrometers

 Nuclear magnetic resonance spectrometers are primarily used in organic chemistry and biochemistry to obtain information on the structure and composition of molecules.
-In the presence of an external magnetic field, some nuclei act like magnets, and if a broad range of radiowave frequencies are directed onto the sample, the nuclei will resonate at different frequencies.
+In the presence of an external magnetic field, some nuclei act like magnets.
+If a broad range of radiowave frequencies are directed onto the sample, the nuclei will resonate at different frequencies.

-The resonant frequency depends on both the environment that the nuclei are in (e.g. how many and which atoms they are close to) and the magnitude of the applied magnetic field.
-The intensity of the NMR signal is proportional to the number of nuclei with each resonant frequency.
-This is plotted against the chemical shift which gives the resonant frequency with respect to a known reference and has units of parts per million (ppm).
+The resonant frequency depends on both the environment that the nuclei are in (e.g. how many and which atoms they are close to), and the magnitude of the applied magnetic field.
+The intensity of the NMR signal is proportional to the number of nuclei within each resonant frequency.
+This is plotted against the chemical shift which gives the resonant frequency with respect to a known reference, and has units of parts per million (ppm).

 - W.G.
 Fastie, "Ebert Spectrometer Reflections", Physics Today 44(1), 37 (1991)

 - W. Neumann, "Fundamentals of Dispersive Optical Spectroscopy Systems", SPIE (2014)

 - G. Wünsch, A. Wennemer, J.W.
 McLaren, "On the design and performance of the Czerny-Turner monochromator in ICP-AES", Spectrochimica Acta Part B: Atomic Spectroscopy, 46(11), 1517-1531 (1991)